chenxingqiang/secret-learn/doc/roadmap.rst

-       training script + historical training set to retrain the model and use the validation set prediction snapshot to assert that it is possible to recover the previous predictive performance: if this is not the case there is probably a bug in jax-sklearn that needs to be reported.
+       training script + historical training set to retrain the model and use the validation set prediction snapshot to assert that it is possible to recover the previous predictive performance: if this is not the case there is probably a bug in secret-learn that needs to be reported.

 #.
-Everything in jax-sklearn should probably conform to our API contract.
+Everything in secret-learn should probably conform to our API contract.
    We are still in the process of making decisions on some of these related issues.